evesnow91/Data-Timestamp/README.md

 Docker-Swarm and ZODB are relied on heavily to manage the system and provide persistence.
 The implementation is intended to be cloud-portable in Docker containers, but only AWS will be tested in production.

 ### RPC Service
+We use JSON-RPC 2.0 for several reasons.
+Mainly, because of the nature of merkle proofs we will always provide create-or-update functionality from the same endpoing, JSON-RPC defines itself around method calls to POST endpoint(s), so the remaining functionality of REST is not needed.
+Additionally, this is more typical for IoT and service meshes, since RPC is message-oriented knowing the system is sufficient.
+Finally, Zilliqa's interactions are all defined as a JSON-RPC 2.0 service so familiarity and compatibility will benefit any developers looking to fork the project as the basis for their own dapp.

 ### Smart Contracts

 (* Mutable variable storing the latest merkle root *) uint256 Merkle Root

 ### Incomplete and Complete Proof Files